BerndFranzen/Mod-HAMMR/README.md

 Replace the allycode in the Config-Accounts.csv with your allycode and chose if you want the script to check your mods in "Strict" or "Relaxed" mode.

-Customize the Config-Teams.csv if needed so that if reflects that squads as you actually play them.
+Customize the Config-Teams.csv if needed so that if reflects that squads as you actually play them and set "Is3v3" to "true" for those line you added for 3v3 GA.

 If needed, unblock the PS1 file with the Unblock-File cmdlet (see below).